TERREMEMBER/znbase/docs/content/v1.3/quick-start/build-apps/java/ysql-jdbc.md

 This tutorial assumes that you have:

-- installed YugabyteDB and created a universe with YSQL enabled.
+- installed ZNbaseDB and created a universe with YSQL enabled.
 If not, please follow these steps in the [Quick Start guide](../../../../quick-start/explore-ysql/).
 - installed JDK version 1.8+ and maven 3.3+

 ### Create the Maven build file